 Preferred Sustainability Status (PSS)

-Blueprint Binghamton is being funded by a nearly $500,000 grant award from the federal Partnership for Sustainable Communities.
+The City's 2014 Comprehensive plan, Blueprint Binghamton, was funded by a $500,000 grant award from the federal Partnership for Sustainable Communities.
 By securing this award, the city has been designated a “Preferred Sustainability Status” (PSS) community by the federal partnership (HUD-DOT-EPA).
 Among other things, this exclusive designation can earn the city and our partners additional points when submitting applications to certain federal grant programs.

 If you are preparing an application to a federal agency—specifically HUD, EPA, or DOT—we may be able to certify that your project is consistent with our PSS guidelines and make you eligible for these additional points.
 Please complete the city’s PSS Certification Form and submit to the Planning Department.